joshnuss/lego-generator/README.md

 ## How it works

-The CAD model is generated dynamically using [cadquery](https://github.com/cadquery/cadquery) and served using [Microdot](https://github.com/miguelgrinberg/microdot) web server.
+The CAD model is generated dynamically using [cadquery](https://github.com/cadquery/cadquery) and served using a [Microdot](https://github.com/miguelgrinberg/microdot) web server.

 The CAD model is exported as a glTF binary file and displayed in the browser using [`<model-viewer>`](https://modelviewer.dev/).